COLA-Laboratory/cola_www_src/content/docs/misc/ddl.md

 # Deadlines

-Here are some important deadlines for the major conferences in artificial intelligence and machine learning (AI & ML), software engineering (SE) and evolutionary computation (EC) domains.
+Here are some important deadlines for the major conferences in artificial intelligence and machine learning (AI & ML), data mining (DM), natural language processing (NLP), software engineering (SE) and evolutionary computation (EC) domains.

 {{< tabs "uniqueid" >}}